UNAA National Board

 More recently Graham has been a consultant and part-time university lecturer.
 He re-joined the UNAA and in 2012 completed his three-year term as the Victorian President.
 He led the UNAA delegations to the UN climate conferences in Copenhagen in 2009 and in Paris in 2015 and to the UN Conference on Sustainable Development in Rio de Janeiro in 2012.

-Monica Lillas and Kathryn Smith – VIC Team Co-Leads
+Monica Lillas – VIC Co-President

 As a legal counsel at Telstra, Monica provides advice on dispute resolution and risk; the company’s whistleblowing policy and domestic and international intellectual property matters.
 Monica previously served on the board of Youthlaw, Young People’s Legal Rights Centre, and was chairperson from 2012 to 2016.
 She is a member of Victorian Women Lawyers and participates annually as a mentor in their mentoring program.
+In addition to being a Co-President of the UNAA Victoria Young Professionals, Monica is Vice President of UNAA Victoria.

 Kathryn currently works as a project officer at Safer Care Victoria (SCV) and volunteers as a projects consultant with Community Health Advancement and Student Engagement (CHASE).
 Kathryn holds a Graduate Certificate in Public Health and a Bachelor of Business (business law and management).
+In addition to being a Co-President of the UNAA Victoria Young Professionals, Kathryn is on the Board of UNAA Victoria.

 Joel Lindsay – QLD Team Lead